rawitat/gtypist_lessons/programming_quotes.typ

 # ###########################################################################

 *:SW_ENG_4
-B:Some thoughts on Software Development and Engineering #2
+B:Some thoughts on Software Development and Engineering #4

 *:SW4_1
 I:[1] Steve Swartz
-S:When you are stuck in a traffic jam with a Porsche, all you do is burn more gas in idle.
- :Scalability is about building wider roads, not about building faster cars.
+S:When you are stuck in a traffic jam with a Porsche, all you do is burn more gas :in idle.
+Scalability is about building wider roads, not about building faster cars.

 *:SW4_2
 I:[2] Paul Graham
 S:Everyone by now presumably knows about the danger of premature optimization.
-I think we :should be just as worried about premature design -- designing too early what a program :should do.
+ :I think we should be just as worried about premature design -- designing too early :what a program should do.

 *:SW4_3
 I:[3] Danny Thorpe
-S:Programming without an overall architecture or design in mind is like exploring a cave
+S:Programming without an overall architecture or design in mind is like exploring
- :with only a flashlight: You don't know where you've been, you don't know where you're :going, and you don't know quite where you are.
+ :a cave with only a flashlight: You don't know where you've been, you don't know :where you're going, and you don't know quite where you are.

 *:SW4_4
 I:[4] David Hubel
-S:We need above all to know about changes; no one wants or needs to be reminded 16 hours :a day that his shoes are on.
+S:We need above all to know about changes; no one wants or needs to be reminded :16 hours a day that his shoes are on.

 *:SW4_5
 I:[5] IO Angell
-S:Today, most software exists, not to solve a problem, but to interface with other software.
+S:Today, most software exists, not to solve a problem, :but to interface with other software.

 *:SW4_6
 I:[6] David Parnas
-S:As a rule, software systems do not work well until they have been used, and have failed :repeatedly, in real applications.
+S:As a rule, software systems do not work well until they have been used, and have :failed repeatedly, in real applications.

 *:SW4_7
 I:[7] Gordon Schulmeyer
-S:In a software project team of 10, there are probably 3 people who produce enough defects :to make them net negative producers.
+S:In a software project team of 10, there are probably 3 people who produce enough :defects to make them net negative producers.

 *:SW4_8
 I:[8] Edsger Dijkstra